Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from holographic data

-where we have used the fact that the critical $Q$-curvature, in our conventions~\footnote{In particular, on the standard round unit sphere we have $Q_d=(d-1)!$.}, on a compact Einstein manifold reduces to $Q_d=(2\lambda)^{d/2}\cdot(d-1)!$.
+where we have used the fact that the critical $Q$-curvature, in our conventions,\footnote{In particular, we have $Q_d=(d-1)!$ on the standard round unit sphere.} reduces to $Q_d=(2\lambda)^{d/2}(d-1)!$ on a compact Einstein manifold.
 We need to establish the connection between the critical $Q$-curvature and the pointwise Weyl-invariant quadratic in the Weyl tensor.